KitGM/AeraHouseRules/README.md

   17-20  | 20,000gp + 1d20x1000 | 3 common items, 2 uncommon items, 1 rare item

 ## Criticals
 When you score a Critical on an attack roll, you can roll double the amount of dice that you would normally roll for that attack.
 Example: 2d6 becomes 4d6.
+This is the base 5e ruling.

 ## Flanking